Syncfusion AI Assistant

 cd BlazorWebApp.Client

-If using WebAssembly or Auto render modes in the Blazor Web App, install the Syncfusion® Blazor component NuGet packages within the client project.
+If you utilize WebAssembly or Auto render modes in the Blazor Web App, you need to install Syncfusion® Blazor components NuGet packages within the client project.

 • Press Ctrl+` to open the integrated terminal in Visual Studio Code.